UmarRamzan/SFML-Checkers/README.md

 # SFML-Checkers
-A simple checkers GUI in sfml
+A simple checkers GUI in SFML